Don't pull a Rudy Giuliani: Here's how to prevent butt-dialing

 From there, it's really just a crapshoot in terms of which app your phone opens or who it decides to call.
 In Rudy Giuliani's case, the former mayor's phone dialed a reporter Giuliani had recently spoken with.
 The call went to voicemail, capturing part of a chat between Giuliani and an associate.

-Butt-dialing happens to everyone, so here are four ways to make sure it's not your behind on the line when it does.
+Butt-dialing happens to everyone, so here are five ways to make sure it's not your behind on the line when it does.

 Lock.
 It.
 Up.